zyd14/flask_restful_demo/README.md

 Once your applications are containerized, it becomes relatively straightforward to scale application resources horizontally by adding more instances in services like AWS Elastic Container Service, docker-compose, or pick-your-favorite Kubernetes provider.
 But that goes beyond the scope of this post.

+**Note**: The WSGI server provided by the underlying `Werzkeug` library that Flask heavily leverages is not meant to host production traffic.
+If you plan on hosting a website with Flask and expect any sort of traffic you will want to look into solutions like `gunicorn` and `nginx`, both of which can be easily integrated into your docker container.

 ### Deploying to AWS Lambda wth Zappa
 [Zappa](https://github.com/Miserlou/Zappa) is an open-source python framework for building and deploying Lambda functions, with or without API Gateways attached